Find your solar queries answered here:

 - A photovoltaic (PV) solar installation consists of solar panels, mounting structures for panels on the roof, electrical wiring, and an inverter.

 From sunrise to sunset, the solar panels generate direct current (DC) electricity which is sent to the inverter.
 The inverter converts the DC into alternating current (AC), which is the type of electricity required for household use.

 Is my roof suitable for solar?

-Yes, if you have roof space to install solar panels and receive 4-6 hours of sunlight almost daily, definitely you can get a rooftop PV solar system.
+Yes, if you have roof space to install solar panels with 4-5 hours of sunlight almost daily, you should consider getting a rooftop PV solar system and start saving.

-Our solar advisors can help you determine if your roof is a good fit for solar at the moment.
+Our solar advisors can help you determine if your roof is a good fit for solar.

 Get in touch, to find out about your roof.

 How many solar panels will I need for my energy requirements?

 While determining the number of solar panels you will need;